 Despite promises of extensive content libraries, users consistently find that TVMob’s actual offerings fall short of expectations.
 Popular channels frequently don’t work, and advertised content often isn’t actually available when users try to access it.

 The app’s content sources change unpredictably, meaning shows or channels that work today might not work tomorrow.
-This unreliability makes it impossible to depend on TVMob for consistent entertainment.
+You cannot depend on TVMob for consistent entertainment because of its unreliability.

 Why Users Consider TVMob Despite Problems